 FOR 255 FOREST RECREATION: 5 hours.
-Three lectures and two two-hour laboratory periods.
+Four lectures and one two-hour laboratory period.
 Lectures and practical work on the organization and development of forest properties for recreational use.
 Fall, Winter and Spring.

 FOR 260 LAW ENFORCEMENT PROCEDURES: 5 hours.
 A summer program designed to acquaint the student with the modern techniques of game and fish law enforcement.
 Court procedures concerned with the prosecution of game and fish law violations will be covered.
 Field techniques, gun safety, jurisdiction and legal authority will be included.
 Summer.